UX-Wizards/wizards-wiki/content/en/current-teams.md

 ## Events Group 🎉

 <alert>Events are the backbone of our group.
 They may be one-offs or evergreen events, educational or just for fun, but they bring us together and we value that.
-Below are current events that are being run by our members.</alert>
+Below are current events that are being run by Wizards.</alert>

 ### Dragon’s Den